 There’s nothing on the Vendor Central side that compares to Seller Support.

-You also have more flexibility as a Seller Central partner when it comes to updating your listings on Amazon.
+You also have more flexibility as an Amazon Seller when it comes to updating your listings on Amazon.
 That includes changes to images, titles, bullet points, and descriptions.

 Advantage: Seller Central partners.
-Vendor Central partners receive minimal, if any support.
+Vendor Central accounts receive minimal if any support.
 Seller Central partners have access to a Seller Support service.

 Are you skilled in the art of negotiation?
-If not, then you’re probably going to struggle as a Vendor Central partner.
+If not, then you’re probably going to struggle as a Vendor Central service.